 From the way we communicate to how we receive our news, it’s now the norm to engage with some form of technology on a day to day basis.

 The legal environment is also evolving, and legal professionals will be expected to follow suit and adopt a more digital way of working.

 The Cloud has enabled employees to access their practice management suite 24/7, regardless of their location, and not have to worry about security.
 Digital dictation is three times faster than typing, and document automation has saved firms valuable time when it comes to creating contracts and other documents.

 Legal tech has presented an opportunity for an increasingly agile work environment.
 But it has also enabled smaller firms to compete with larger, and even international players.
 High street firms that fail to adapt are already losing out to tech-savvy firms.

 It is clear firms need to change their traditional working practices and innovate in order to survive amongst the competition.

 But simply making a purchase, flicking a switch and expecting immediate ROI alone won’t bring law firms into the future.
 One of the main reasons technology only partially delivers on its promise is down to users not knowing how to use it to its full potential.

 So, how do you close the skills gap?

 An expectation to understand technology is becoming a standard requirement for legal professionals.
 So, preparation through education is key.

-In our upcoming webinar, ‘Training and Assessment Strategies for Success’, we explore how the traditional learning tactics of ‘assess and test’ are somewhat obsolete for the adult learner.
+In our webinar, ‘Training and Assessment Strategies for Success’, we explored how the traditional learning tactics of ‘assess and test’ are somewhat obsolete for the adult learner.